 In other words, your company’s EBITDA calculation tells investors and creditors how profitable your business is if it holds large sums of debt or fixed assets.
 Because EBITDA factors out non-operating expenses (i.e., interest and depreciation), it gives you a clear picture regarding your business’s cash flows.

-Below, we quickly break down each letter in the EBITDA acronym to give you a sense of what each component means and why the EBITDA formula does (or doesn’t) factor it into the equation.
+Let’s break down each letter in EBITDA to give you a sense of the definition, what each component means and why the EBITDA formula does (or doesn’t) factor it into the equation.

 Knowing how to find EBITDA begins with knowing your earnings.
-Hopefully, you’ve already got this down and have memorized how much your company has earned in profit or income over the past year or quarter.
-Gross earnings are the foundation of the EBITDA formula.
+Make sure you’ve memorized —or at least know how to find—how much your company has earned in profit or income over the past year or quarter.
+Gross earnings are the foundation of how to calculate EBITDA.

 Any interest payments you make on credit or loans falls under this category.
 Specifically, net interest, which is interest income subtracted by interest expenses if you happen to earn interest on your investments.

 This refers to the dollar value of federal and state taxes that your company is required to pay under the law.
-Since tax rules vary by jurisdiction, it makes sense to factor out taxes in your EBITDA formula since they don’t reveal much about your business’s profitability.
+Other business taxes, including payroll tax, property tax and city or local taxes are considered operating expenses and not factored into taxes in your EBITDA formula.

 Depreciation & Amortization